cosmos/gaia/docs/resources/genesis.md

 ### Genesis Accounts

-In this section, initial allocation of tokens is defined.
+In this section, the initial allocation of tokens is defined.
 It is possible to add accounts manually by directly editing the genesis file, but it is also possible to use the following command:

 ```bash
 // Example: gaiad add-genesis-account cosmos1qs8tnw2t8l6amtzvdemnnsq9dzk0ag0z37gh3h 10000000uatom